AndrewGuo1228/Recipe-ratings-research-project/README.md

 ### Bivariate Analysis:

-> Recipe Complexity vs Average Rating with a threshold of 20 steps
+> Recipe Complexity vs Average Rating with a threshold of 20 steps:

 The following box plot compares the average ratings of recipes categorized as 'Simple' and 'Complex' using a threshold of 10 steps: